TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 ### Specifications

 Size should be lightweight also everything will need to fit in a small space.
-Also, power in a portable device will be limited, and several components will need a lot of power that need to be reduced to extend battery life.
-However, our aim is to make the device as efficient as possible with a low budget, finding sensors and materials will be challenging.
+Also, power in a portable device will be limited, and several components will need a lot of power that need to be minimized.
+Modules shall be powered via ethernet connection, while the modules’ data shall be transmitted wirelessly to a central processor.
+The processor shall transmit, via WiFi, to update a website with live data.
+There shall also be some degree of data storage.
+The live website shall have controls for the system, which shall be able to change desired parameters for CO2, O2, light, temperature, and humidity.

 ### Constraints

 The environment of the green house will be a challenge because the device must work in an environment that will be affected by water, dust, and humidity.
-So, we will need to make the device as efficient as possible in this environment.
+So, the device will be made as efficient as possible in this environment.
 The required power shall not exceed 50 V according to occupational safety and health administration.
+Additionally, the sensor network must interface properly with given actuators depending on data ascertained.
+As such, the actuation circuits shall have circuit protection against overloads in the case of a fire.
+Our solution shall also comply with NEC regulations requiring GFCI protection for outlets supplying horticultural lighting with flexible cords.

 ## Survey of Existing Solutions

 Many DIY videos of a similar caliber are present on YouTube.
 Additionally, a few companies dedicated to industrial-grade sensors and software offer similar solutions.
 The “backyard greenhouse” designs seem too small-scale, while the industrial-grade setup is too pricy for a project this size.
+This project aims to sit right between the two scales, being usable for a medium-sized greenhouse project.

 ## Measures of Success

 The project’s success will be measured by the system’s usability in a greenhouse setting.
 Specific successes will include sensor accuracy, data acquisition, power efficiency, and meeting customer expectations.
+The ability for the website to store and modify the system will be an additional measure of success.

 ## Resources

 This project will require multiple sensors for various elements, such as CO2, humidity, sunlight, and temperature.
 These sensors will need to receive power via ethernet cable and transmit their data wirelessly to a central processing unit.
 This unit will then upload the data to a live webpage that can monitor and manually control modules.
+The protocol that will be used for the sensor network will be MQTT which allows the sensors to communicate over a network with limited bandwidth.

 ### Budget